huanrenfeng/huanrenfeng.github.io/_posts/2021-06-19-Nextcloud-and-Obsidian.md

 I was working with nextcloud and obsidian these days.

-I want to utilize my VPS.
-Because my old VPS server's port's restriction got removed for unknown reasons.
-So I have two VPS.
+I have one extra VPS.
 And I always have some complains about **OneNote** that I use.
 The syncing process is slow and sometimes unstable on IOS or Android apps.

 First thing I touched is **Owncloud**, but after I've installed it, I started to realize that **Nextcloud** is much better than Owncloud, in terms of Note taking.
 You see the **Nextcloud Notes** app in the Google play store only supports Nextcloud account.